deer-hunt/ipsurv/docs/ipsurv-cmd/command_arguments.md

 ## Environment variable - `IPSURV_ARGS`

-"IpSurv" support specifying "Command arguments" by Environment variable (`IPSURV_ARGS`).
+"ipsurv" support specifying "Command arguments" by Environment variable (`IPSURV_ARGS`).
 You are able to change default value by Environment variable.
 Also you are able to disable to load Environment variable by `--disable_env` option.

 | Item       | Value  |